 Because the ELD mandate requires operators to equip their fleets with electronic logging devices, the FMCSA expects there to be a significant reduction in the number of vehicle and driver violations once the mandate is implemented.

-You can request a free demo now and experience all the amazing features yourself.
+You can request a free demo today.